LambdaLabs/lambda-docs/docs/education/linux-usage/air-gapped-lambda-stack.md

 ## Copy the Lambda Stack repository and related files to the air-gapped system

+On the air-gapped system:

-1. Plug the USB stick into the air-gapped system.
+1. Plug in the USB stick.

     Mount the filesystem if it's not automatically mounted and use `cd` to change into the filesystem mount point.